PlumpMath/idea/README.md

 ## Usage

-Clone this repository and use 'lein install' to install the library.
+Clone this repository and use `lein install` to install the library.
 Then add `[idea "0.1.0-SNAPSHOT"]` to the dependencies of any projects you wish to use it in.